Plant industries research

 Sustainable farming systems

-This team works closely with scientists across commodities to measure and understand sustainable nutrient and water use.
+This team works closely with farmers and scientists across plant industries commodities to measure and understand sustainable nutrient and water use and to aid continue improvement in production quality and quantity.
 Our research considers the whole-farm system to enable plant industry enterprises to better manage their natural resource and adapt to the changing environment.

 Working in partnership with plant industry enterprises, this team provides research development and extension services that increase profitability and sustainability by enhancing productivity and product quality of our important horticultural commodities.